brijow/big-spam-system/README.md

 run 'cqlsh -f path/to/create_database.cql' to create the keyspace 'email_database' and create the table 'email'

-to run the pyspark script with cassandra on local, use the below commands spark-submit --packages datastax:spark-cassandra-connector:2.4.0-s_2.11 sparkETL.py DontCommit/samplemail DontCommit/out
+to run the pyspark script with cassandra on local, use the below commands spark-submit --packages datastax:spark-cassandra-connector:2.4.0-s_2.11,org.apache.spark:spark-sql-kafka-0-10_2.11:2.4.4 sparkETL.py input output